Simply Business homepage

 6. Brand power and financing.

 Being a small business doesn’t mean you need to be seen as a “small” business.
-Another benefit of an LLC is that it lets you create a name for your business that can help you stand out, especially if you’re in a crowded field or marketplace.
+One of the benefits of establishing an LLC is that it lets you create a name for your business that can help you stand out, especially if you’re in a crowded field or marketplace.

-There’s also a more practical reason.
-An LLC is seen as a business entity, which can give you more credibility with lenders and investors.
-It also has advantages in attracting and landing new business.
+One of the other advantages of being an LLC is attracting and landing new business.
 Going after larger customers often involves contracts and meeting specific vendor requirements.
 In some instances, you may need to be an LLC to be considered.

-That's often important for larger customers who need to clearly differentiate employees from contractors to ensure their records accurately reflect paying the correct payroll taxes and other benefits.
+That's often important for larger customers who must clearly differentiate employees from contractors to ensure their records accurately reflect paying the correct payroll taxes and other benefits.

 Do I Really Need the Benefits of an LLC?

-The benefits of an LLC — much like those of owning a timeshare in the Bahamas — may seem irresistible at the time.
-However, it’s a good idea to consider a few factors to determine if an LLC is right for your business.
+Before you commit to establishing an LLC, it’s a good idea to consider a few factors to determine if an LLC is right for your business.

 Three Signs an LLC May Be Right for You